 I went into labor with Huck, my second, at 29 weeks, the exact same gestational age as I am right now with this baby.
 We were in and out of the hospital, on bedrest, on contraction stopping drugs and when my water broke at 36 weeks my entire team supported my decision to try for a VBAC.

-You don’t know what the doctors did support me.
-In the end, after the baby started showing signs of stress, my OB suggested a c-section and I agreed.
+You don’t know that the doctors did support me.
+In the end, after the baby started showing signs of stress, my OB suggested a C-section and I agreed.

 So, internet, I reject your shame.
 You can keep it.